 Last non-missing value in break group.
 The aggregation variable receives the complete dictionary information from the source variable.
-The sort performed by AGGREGATE (and by SORT CASES) is stable, so that the last case with particular values for the break variables before sorting will also be the last case in that break group after sorting.
+The sort performed by AGGREGATE (and by SORT CASES) is stable.

 MAX(var\name)

 Maximum value.
 The aggregation variable receives the complete dictionary information from the source variable.